cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/autopilot.md

 It also records the result of executing the settlement onchain in order to track the difference in score caused by negative or positive slippage.

 This data will be used to compute the [solver payouts](/cow-protocol/reference/core/auctions/rewards).

 ## Complexities

-A typical challenge in the autopilot is handling block reorgs.
+A typical challenge in the autopilot is handling block (reorgs)[https://www.alchemy.com/overviews/what-is-a-reorg].
 The autopilot must be able to revert as many actions as possible in case of a reorg; everything that can't be reverted must be accounted for in the stored data.

 In practice this means that some information (e.g., competition data by transaction hash) is only available after a "reorg safe" threshold of blocks have been proposed.